Creating a 3D Dynamic Dragon with Three.js

 Here is a transformed dragon using a circle

 Notice how the dragon now follows the curve shape.
-This is the result of the GPU transformation without any animation.
+This is the result of the transformation happening on shader.

-The render function updates the dragon position and creates dynamic lighting:
+Finally, the render function updates the dragon position:

 function render() {